databendlabs/databend/website/blog/2023-10-08-databend-weekly-114.md

 ### MERGE

-The `MERGE` statement will perform `INSERT`, `UPDATE`, or `DELETE` operations on rows within a target table, all in accordance with conditions and matching criteria specified within the statement, using data from a specified source.
+The `MERGE` statement performs `INSERT`, `UPDATE`, or `DELETE` operations on rows within a target table, all in accordance with conditions and matching criteria specified within the statement, using data from a specified source.

 ![](https://databend.rs/assets/images/merge-into-single-clause-96616a67419ab6991f8cb16526c81d4b.jpeg)